Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Abstract

 \section{Abstract}

-The classical \SR problem asks whether it is possible to have a matching of an even number of agents such that no two agents which are not matched to each other would prefer to be with each other rather than with their assigned partners.
+The classical \SR problem is to decide whether there exists a matching of an even number of agents such that no two agents which are not matched to each other would prefer to be with each other rather than with their respectively assigned partners.
 We investigate \SR with complete (i.e., every agent can be matched with any other agent) or incomplete preferences, with ties (i.e., two agents are considered of equal value to some agent) or without ties.
 It is known that in general allowing ties makes the problem NP-complete.
 We provide algorithms for \SR that are, compared to those in the literature, more efficient when the input preferences are complete and have some structural property, such as being narcissistic, single-peaked, and single-crossing.
 However, when the preferences are incomplete and have ties, we show that being single-peaked and single-crossing does not reduce the computational complexity---\SR remains NP-complete.